EmilianC/Gemcutter/Resources/Docs/Shader.md

 // Computes the surface contribution from any type of light and its parameters.
 // The first parameter should be a Light's Uniform Buffer.
-// 'normal' and 'pos' should be view space vectors describing the surface. vec3 compute_light(Light light, vec3 normal, vec3 pos);
+// 'normal' and 'pos' should be world-space vectors describing the surface. vec3 compute_light(Light light, vec3 normal, vec3 pos);

 bool is_point_light(Light light);